Supercoppa di Serie C

-The Supercoppa di Serie C, formerly named Supercoppa di Lega Pro, is an Italian football competition played by the three group winners of Serie C. The competition was inaugurated in 2000.
+The Supercoppa di Serie C (Supercoppa Serie C), formerly named Supercoppa di Lega Pro, is an Italian football competition played by the three group winners of Serie C. The competition was inaugurated in 2000.

 Forerunners

 The FIGC introduced a third-level national football championship for the first time following the reforms of 1926.
 The Direttorio Divisioni Inferiori Nord, the fascist authority ruling the second division in Northern Italy, introduced a national cup for the group winners.